hmk1337/FinalProject_Group11AU/README.md

 # iNTUition_Airlangga_mask_detection
-build with python also use tensorflow and opencv please add folder dataseet before run u can donwloads at : http://bit.ly/2MAICEu
+build with python also use tensorflow and opencv, please add folder dataseet before run u can donwloads at : http://bit.ly/2MAICEu